infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 -
 # Signs and symptoms of nutritional deficiencies

-- Small Head Circumference : Especially for children under the age of 4Atypically short height and weight
+- Small Head Circumference : Especially for children under the age of 4
+- Atypically short height and weight
 - Symptoms of Vitamin deficiencies observed in India  [^3]
 		 - All genders from ages 6-11 were:
 		 		 - Phrynoderma